BALCA Case Raises Questions on the Use of Appropriate Local Papers

 In recent months, the Department of Labor (DOL) has more frequently scrutinized the use of local papers as an additional recruitment method.
-In the Matter of Symrise Inc., a recent case decided by the Board of Alien Labor certification Appeals (BALCA), the Certifying Officer (CO) denied the employer’s application because they used the same newspaper for both their Sunday advertisements and for an additional local or ethnic paper.
+In the Matter of Symrise Inc. (May 2012), a recent case decided by the Board of Alien Labor certification Appeals (BALCA), the Certifying Officer (CO) denied the employer’s application because they used the same newspaper for both their Sunday advertisements and for an additional local or ethnic paper.

 The employer ran two Sunday advertisements in the Bergen Record as well as one weekday ad.
 The CO asserted that the use of the same paper to fulfill two recruitment methods amounted to a duplication of steps and therefore did not satisfy the regulations at 20 C.F.R. § 656.17(e)(ii) that the employer must select “three additional recruitment steps.”
 The employer argued that the DOL recognizes the dual use of publications by permitting the use of online advertisements run on a newspaper’s website to satisfy the job search website requirement even though the online ads are associated with the same newspaper being used for the Sunday ads.